vhfsantos/CURE/README.md

 You can test **CURE** with the test dataset.
 It usually takes about two minutes to run with 10 threads.
-With the command line bellow, **CURE** will run the two concatenating approaches.
+With the command line below, **CURE** will run the two concatenating approaches.

 ```sh
 CURE --baits test_data/baits.fasta  --reference test_data/ref.fa --gff test_data/ref.gff \